-As you gather your sources for your school research paper, you remember to include every piece of information.
-While preparing your Chicago Author-Date reference list, you want to make sure to give credit where credit is due.
+As you gather your sources for your school research paper, you must remember to include every piece of information.
+While preparing your Chicago author-date reference list, you want to make sure to give credit where credit is due.
 This is a cornerstone of research for several reasons.
 Not only do you have to give credit to the original creator, but you need to direct your reader to your sources for further research.
 You also include your sources to avoid plagiarism and to prove that your research is valid.

 Research is a progressive work in progress.
 As you present valid arguments to further research, the next person may be using your research to bring the ideas to the next level.
 Your research preparation and strategy are important.